REVIEWS

 Like Messiaen’s mystical masterpiece, the vital work of MDCH reminds us of the uplifting power of music in what may seem like apocalyptic times.

-Melbourne Digital Concert Hall, May 8 - Sophie Rowell (violin), Kristian Chong (piano)
+Melbourne Digital Concert Hall, 8 May 2020 - Sophie Rowell (violin), Kristian Chong (piano)

 Melbourne’s three professional orchestras (Melbourne Symphony, Orchestra Victoria and Melbourne Chamber Orchestra) feature the elite athletesof the city’s classical music scene.
 After years of training they now struggle to make a living.
 But their evident talent has been reinforced by the week-long “Faces of Our Orchestras” series at MDCH.